Azerbaijan accused of ramping up repression of critics ahead of hosting UN climate summit

 Hasanli and Vagifgizi, along with four colleagues, were arrested in November 2023.
 Azerbaijani officials allege they conspired to smuggle money into Azerbaijan and claim they found more than $40,000 in Hasanli’s home.
 The journalists deny the allegations and Hasanli said the money was planted.

-“That is why they decided to eliminate Ulvi and his team ... to make sure they would no longer be able to expose their wrongdoings,” Rubaba Guliyeva, Hasanli's wife told The Associated Press.
+“That is why they decided to eliminate Ulvi and his team ... to make sure they would no longer be able to expose their wrongdoings,” Rubaba Guliyeva, Hasanli's wife told the AP.

 Hasanli and Vagifgizi are imprisoned in Baku with no trial date.
 Guliyeva called conditions there “extremely bad” and said she had seen bruises on her husband and had been told that their meetings and phone calls are monitored.
 Hasanli is allowed brief visits with his 2-year-old daughter but struggles when she leaves, his wife said.